In Vitro Fertilization

 Embryo Transfers

-Once the number of embryos is determined, they are loaded into a fine transfer catheter that is inserted into the vagina to reach the uterus.
+The embryo is then loaded into a fine transfer catheter that is inserted into the vagina to reach the uterus.

 After the procedure, the woman is prescribed to take more progesterone to ensure her body responds to the conception process and to help sustain pregnancy.
 It is discontinued once the pregnancy has been confirmed and the body is able to produce progesterone on its own.